harmslab/topiary/docs/source/protocol.rst

 4. Infer evolutionary trees and ancestors
 =========================================

-This pipeline does five steps:
+This step will do five tasks:

 + Infer the maximum likelihood model of sequence evolution
 + Infer a maximum likelihood gene tree